openvinotoolkit/datumaro/site/content/en/docs/formats/coco.md

   segmentation was more accurate (by default `False`)
 - `--allow-attributes ALLOW_ATTRIBUTES` allow export of attributes (by default `True`).
-The parameter enables or disables writing the custom annotation attributes in the "attributes" annotation field.
-This section is an extension to the original COCO format
+The parameter enables or disables writing the custom annotation attributes to the "attributes" annotation field.
+This field is an extension to the original COCO format
 - `--reindex REINDEX` allow to assign new indices to images and annotations, useful to avoid merge conflicts (by default `False`).
   This option allows to control if the images and annotations must be given new indices.
 It can be useful, when you want to preserve the original indices in the produced dataset.
-  Consider enabling this option when converting from other formats or merging datasets to avoid conflicts
+  Consider having this option enabled when converting from other formats or merging datasets to avoid conflicts
 - `--merge-images` allow to save all images into a single directory (by default `False`).
 The parameter controls the output directory for